wetw0rk/Sickle/README.md

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/example3.png?style=centerme)

 #### Bad character identification
 It's important to note that currently bad character identification is best used within a Linux based OS.
-When dumping shellcode on Windows any bad characters will not be highlighted.
+When dumping shellcode on Windows bad characters will not be highlighted.
 Below is an example of usage in a Unix environment:

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/example4.png?style=centerme)